RazorKenway/AL-Result-Checker/README.md

 # AL-Result-Checker
-This is a simple python script for checking A/L Examination results for srilankan students
+This is a simple python script for checking A/L Examination results of srilankan students

 ## INSTALLATION [Termux] [Linux] :